Cylindrical model structures: Acknowledgements

 \begin{prpn} Let $\cylinder = \big( \cyl, i_0, i_1, p \big)$ be a cylinder in $\cl{A}$ equipped with a contraction structure $p$, and let $\cocylinder = \big( \cocyl, e_0, e_1, c \big)$ be a co-cylinder in $\cl{A}$ equipped with a contraction structure $c$.
 Suppose that $\cylinder$ is left adjoint to $\cocylinder$, and that the adjunction between $\cyl$ and $\cocyl$ is compatible with $p$ and $c$.

 Let \ar{a_{0},a_{1},j} be an arrow of $\cl{A}$.
-Then an arrow \ar{a_{1},a_{0},f} of $\cl{A}$ is a strong deformation retraction of $j$ with respect to $\cocylinder$ if and only if $f$ is a retraction of $j$, and if there exists a homotopy over $a_{0}$ from $jf$ to $id(a_{1})$ with respect to $\cylinder$ and $(f,f)$. \end{prpn}
+Then an arrow \ar{a_{1},a_{0},f} of $\cl{A}$ is a strong deformation retraction of $j$ with respect to $\cocylinder$ if and only if the following conditions are satisfied: